opensauceryafrica/barf/readme.md

 # Contributing

 Barf is an open source project and we welcome contributions of all kinds to help improve the project.
-Please read our [contributing guide](./contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Barf.
+Please read our [contributing guide](./contributing.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Barf.

 For a starting point on features Barf currently lacks, see the [issues page](https://github.com/opensaucerer/barf/issues).